data-forge/data-forge-js/README.md

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3");

 Be aware that promoting a column to an index in Data-Forge doesn't remove the column (as it does in Pandas).
-You can easily achieve this by calling `dropColumn`:
+You can easily achieve this by calling `dropSeries`:

-	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3").dropColumn("Col3");
+	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3").dropSeries("Col3");

 An index is required for certain operations like `merge`.